Dr Michalis Kontopodis

 I welcome potential PhD students interested in the topics mentioned below to contact me and discuss their ideas and research proposals.

 General information/ profile

 My background comprises social psychology, youth studies, educational science and cultural anthropology.
-I pursue a quite interesting life as an activist, a writer, a researcher and a critical educator.
+I pursue a quite interesting life as a writer, a researcher and a critical educator.
 I joined the University of Sheffield as a Senior Lecturer in 2016 having held the following positions: